 Welcome to Oak Class

-Miss Prichard (Monday, Tuesday, Wednesday and Friday)
+Miss Prichard (Monday, Tuesday, Wednesday)

-Our learning in Terms 5 and 6 will cover the following:
+Maths Our learning will cover the following:

+Can you use the most efficient method to + - x and ÷ and make quick mental calculations?
 What is the difference between perimeter and area?
 How do you work each out?

 SCIENCE AND COMPUTING